corda/corda-runtime-os/cordapp-test-utils/README.md

 - A `JsonMarshallingService` which can be used to convert objects to JSON and vice-versa, available through the
   `JsonMarshallingServiceFactory`

-Note these will eventually move to being `cordaProvided` from a factory.

 ## TODO:

 - Check for @CordaSerializable on messages